Some of our services have changed. Please see our services page for more details

 You need to have a good understanding of how the virus transmits to be able to identify areas of concern within your organisation.

 Evidence suggests that transmission of COVID-19 occurs mainly through close contact with an infectious individual.
-There are two routes by which this can occur:
+T

 • Directly: from close contact with an infected person where respiratory secretions can enter the eyes, mouth, nose or airways.
 This risk increases the longer someone has close contact with an infected person